obonaventure/cnp3/book/network/network.rst

 .. sidebar:: Static or dynamic link metrics ?

  As link state packets are flooded regularly, routers could measure the quality (e.g. delay or load) and their links and adjust the metric of each link according to its current quality.
-Such dynamic adjustements were included in the ARPANET routing protocol [MMR1979]_ .
-However, experience showed that it was difficult to tune the dynamic adjustements and ensure that no forwarding loops would happen in the network [KZ1989]_.
-Today's link state routing protocols use metrics that are configured on the routers and rarely change.
+Such dynamic adjustements were included in the ARPANET routing protocol [MRR1979]_ .
+However, experience showed that it was difficult to tune the dynamic adjustements and ensure that no forwarding loops happen in the network [KZ1989]_.
+Today's link state routing protocols use metrics that are manually configured on the routers and are only changed by the network operators or network management tools [FRT2002]_.

 .. index:: two-way connectivity

-When a link fails, the two routers attached to the link will detect the failure by the lack of HELLO messages during the last :math:`3 \times N` seconds.
+When a link fails, the two routers attached to the link detect the failure by the lack of HELLO messages during the last :math:`k \times N` seconds.
 Once a router has detected a local link failure, it generates and floods a new LSP that does not contain anymore the failed link.
-The LSP will replace the previous LSP in the network.
-As the two routers attached to a link will not detect its failure exactly at the same time, some links may be announced in only one direction.
+The new LSP replaces the previous LSP in the network.
+As the two routers attached to a link do not detect this failure exactly at the same time, some links may be announced in only one direction.
 This is illustrated in the figure below.
 Router `E` has detected the failures of link `E-B` and flooded a new LSP, but router `B` has not yet detected the failure.

 .. figure:: fig/network-fig-048-c.png